‘Maxim’ Hottie Rachel Bush Pulls Out All The Stops In Form-Fitting White Dress

 Rachel wore her long, dark hair parted down the middle and styled in straight strands that fell down her back and cascaded over her shoulders.

-Rachel accessorized the look with large diamond rings on her fingers, a gold bracelet on her wrist, layered chains around her neck, white polish on her fingernails, and a leather handbag.
-In the background of the photo, a bed and some luggage can be seen.
-In the caption of the photo she added a smiling emoji and referred to herself as the mother of Aliyah, the daughter she shares with NFL player Jordan Poyer.
+Rachel accessorized with large diamond rings on her fingers, a gold bracelet on her wrist, layered chains around her neck, white polish on her fingernails, and a leather handbag.
+A bed and some luggage can be seen in the background as she posed in her hotel room.
+In the caption of the photo, she added a smiling emoji and referred to herself as the mother of Aliyah, the daughter she shares with NFL player Jordan Poyer.

-Of course, Rachel’s over 1.3 million followers adored the model’s latest update, and made short work of clicking the like button on the post, which gained more than 15,000 times and leaving nearly 150 comments in the first hour after she shared it online.
+Of course, Rachel’s over 1.3 million followers adored the model’s latest update and made short work of clicking the like button on the post, which they did more than 15,000 times.
+They also left nearly 150 comments in the first hour after she shared it online.

 “Stunningly beautiful in white!! phenomenal,” one of Rachel’s Instagram followers wrote in the caption of the photo.